 a sketch of the property with the proposed remediation.

+d) Remediation Plan Approval and Sign off: Remediation Plan Approval and Sign-off: The Remediation Plan is finalized at an onsite meeting with the Property Owner(s) and the Remediation Contractor.
+The Remediation Plan must ensure the work is risk protective, technically feasible and agreeable to the Property Owner.
 The Remediation Plan is signed by all parties and submitted to Teck for approval prior to the start of the work.
-A copy is provided to the Remediation Contractor and the Home and Garden team.Remediation and Yard Improvement Work: Remediation and yard improvement work is completed by the Remediation Contractor as follows.
+A copy is provided to the Remediation Contractor and the Home and Garden team.

+Remediation and Yard Improvement Work: Remediation and yard improvement work is completed by the Remediation Contractor as follows.

 Locating Underground Utilities: Utility locates are completed by the Remediation Contractor prior to excavation work on a property.
 A BC 1-Call must be submitted at least 3 days before the start of the work and followed up with a physical locate of underground utilities as well as a discussion with the Property Owner to identify unique property features that may not show up during a locate (i.e. underground sprinkler system, oil storage tanks, unmarked electrical lines, etc.)